kos-lang/kos/doc/grammar.md

 A string is delimited by `"` characters.
 Both the beginning and the end of the string must be delimited by the `"` character.

-UTF-8 characters with code greater than 127 are legal string components.
+All valid non-EOL UTF-8 characters are legal string components.
+Additionally, EOLs are allowed in raw strings.

 A `\` character occuring inside a string indicates the beginning of an escape sequence.